NNPDF/nnpdf/doc/sphinx/source/tutorials/reproduce.rst

     conda env create --file nnpdf40_env.yaml
     conda activate nnpdf40

-Alternativelly, we provide a ready to run docker image with a pre-installed environment.
-You can download and open the environment by running
+Alternatively, we provide a ready to run docker image with a pre-installed environment.
+After :ref:`setting it up <docker>`, you can download and open the environment by running

 .. code:: bash